Unity-Technologies/UnityRenderStreaming/Packages/com.unity.renderstreaming/Documentation~/en/faq.md

 ### Which versions of Unity can be used?

-Unity 2019.1 and later.
+It is available on Unity 2019.3.

 ### Which OS can be used?

-Windows10 x64.
-Support for other OS' will be provided later.
+Windows10 x64, Linux x64, MacOS.
+Support for UWP(Universal Windows Platform), mobile platform like Android and iOS will be provided later.

 ### Are there any hardware constraints?